 Ultimately, a combination of all three methods is the best way to set realistic expectations for your website analysis.

 One of the biggest barriers to doing effective website analysis is understanding what all your analytics mean and translating that data into actionable insights.

 Web analytics have a language all their own, so the first step is understanding the terminology.
 Here’s a short list of glossary terms:

-Next, let’s go over a few important questions you should be asking, key metrics that can help you find the answer, and how to use your data to make improvement to your website.
+Next, let’s go over a few important questions you should be asking, key metrics that can help you find the answer, and how to use your data to make an improvement to your website design.
 Since Google Analytics is the go-to tool for most small businesses, we’ll primarily focus on those reports.

 If you are using Google Analytics, go to Conversions → Goals → Overview.
 Before this will work, you will need to set up Goals in your analytics account.
 If you have an e-commerce website, you can also set a $ value for web conversions.

 Regardless of what software you use, look for the number of conversions (form fills and/or phone calls) within a time frame, the conversion rate, and the sales value (if you set that up).
 Obviously, the more conversions and the higher the conversion rate, the better.

 Look at the pages on the site where the conversions are occurring, so you know which parts of your site are most effective at generating leads.
 You can also sort your results by traffic source, so you can compare which channels (organic, direct, social media, etc.) are more effective at generating leads.

 Everyone likes to see analytics charts with lines going up and to the right.
 But metrics like overall traffic or total number of page views are so broad that they rarely provide actionable insight.
 They’re vanity metrics.
 Dig deeper to figure out where your traffic is coming from.

 In Google Analytics, go to Acquisition → Channels.